With all of the sitting, slouching, typing, and more sitting we do it’s no secret that a lot of people have low back pain.

 • Sit on the floor with 1 leg bent in front and the other straight back.

-• Rotate your hips so you are sitting evenly on them, no butt cheeks on the floor.
+• Rotate your hips so you are sitting evenly on them, no butt cheeks/hips on the floor.

-• If you can, you can place your elbows on the floor in front of you, otherwise you can stay upright.
+• If you can, you can place your elbows on the floor in front of you to get a deeper stretch, otherwise you can stay upright.
 You should feel a stretch in the glute of the bent leg, and the hip flexor of the straight leg.

 • Find something you can prop your foot up on – could be a chair, bench, wall…couch…